-A web page in the site of the MoE has been created since 2007 to facilitate consultation and public participation to EIA and AIA-IPPC procedures.
-In particular the public can now consult and send comments on line regarding all documents related to national EIA and AIA-IPPC procedures without having to contact or personally go to different competent offices.
-Umbria regional law n.12 of 2010 on environmental assessment provides specific criteria about public assistance, access to information and public participation in decision making.
+A web page in the site of the MoE has been created since 2007 to facilitate consultation and public participation to EIA procedures.
+In particular the public can consult and send comments on line regarding all documents related to national EIA.
+By 2013 all AIA-IPPC competent authorities (central and local) have set up dedicated webpages with databases and access points.
+Following the entry into force of legislative decree 128/2010 re-gassification plants, formerly not included, are subject to EIA procedure (including applicable provisions on public participation).